 Fellows spend approximately 10 months of their time split between the Emory Epilepsy Monitoring Unit (3.5 months) the Emory ICU EEG Monitoring Unit(3.5 months) and the Emory Subspecialty Clinic (3 months).
 Trainees spend the remaining 2 months with the EMG Division at which time they have dedicated exposure to outpatient EMG clinics, inpatient and outpatient EMG, as well as associated clinical conferences.

 Our program additionally includes exposure to pediatric neurology/epilepsy and evoked potential/intraoperative monitoring (EP/IOM) for interested trainees.

 Fellows are additionally offered the annual ACNS Inservice exam.

 Research opportunities include genetics and epilepsy, brain imaging, transcranial magnetic stimulation, studies of epilepsy in special populations (pregnancy, childhood syndromes, and the elderly), EEG monitoring in the ICU, cognitive effects of epilepsy and studies of antiepileptic therapies (drugs, surgical resection, and neurostimulation).
+We also offer a CNP Fellowship with emphasis in pediatric epilepsy.
+Click here for more details.
 Opportunities for conference attendance and poster presentations: American Epilepsy Society, American Clinical Neurophysiology Society, American Academy of Neurology, Kiffin Penry Mini-fellowship